Skip to article frontmatterSkip to article content

 # 1. Start infrastructure only

-docker compose up -d mongodb postgres redis minio
+docker compose up -d madsci_ferretdb postgres madsci_valkey madsci_seaweedfs

 # 2. Wait for databases to be ready